V4Fire/Core/src/core/request/README.md

 #### [okStatuses = `new Range(200, 299)`]

-List of status codes (or a single code) that match successful operation.
+A list of status codes (or a single code) that match successful operation.
 Also, you can pass a range of codes.

 ```js